abesto/blog/source/_posts/2013-06-21-recurring-madness-functional-bash.markdown

 be too hard to create a new function that calls one, then calls the other with the result, and prints the output.

 The problem is the "create" part.
-I want to be able to write something like we can do in Haskell:
+I want to be able to write something like what's possible in Haskell:

 ```haskell
 -- Given two functions